0xAX/linux-insides/SyncPrim/sync-3.md

 * `statically`;
 * `dynamically`.

 ways.
 Let's look at the first approach.
-We are able to intialize a `semaphor` statically with the `DEFINE_SEMAPHORE` macro:
+We are able to initialize a `semaphore` statically with the `DEFINE_SEMAPHORE` macro:

 ```C
 #define DEFINE_SEMAPHORE(name)  \